Here & Now (musical): Synopsis

-At the seaside supermarket Better Best Bargains, employee Caz is elated that she and her husband Gareth have been approved to adopt a child.
+At the seaside supermarket Better Best Bargains, employee Caz McGovern is elated that she and her husband Gareth have been approved to adopt a child.
 Her friends Vel, Neeta and Robbie are in awe at how her life is perfect, so - in lieu of a present for her upcoming 50th birthday - she challenges them to ‘take a chance on a happy ending’ for themselves and have the Summer of Love they've been dreaming of: Vel must end her loveless relationship, Neeta must confess her feelings to her workplace crush Ben, and Robbie must learn to give potential boyfriends a chance without finding tiny reasons to push them away.
 However, when Gareth tells Caz he is ending their marriage, meaning the adoption is ruined, her own 'happy ending' is in tatters and she must follow her own advice.
 When she puts her faith in the wrong person and jeopardises the entire store's future, the friends' Summer of Love is at risk of becoming a Tragedy.